ecerocks/ece-rocks/_posts/2015-02-01-generated-at-birth.markdown

 contract your local monopolistic ISP cooks up.
-When you're done with their service, revoke the key by signing a dated revocation notice with it, and whatever credit authority is responsible for computing your credit score will not honor credit adjustments after a key has been revoked.
+When you're done with their service, revoke the key by signing a dated revocation notice with it, and whatever credit authority is responsible for computing your credit score will not honor credit adjustments after a key has been revoked[^6].
 In contrast to the present-day system where myriad people have had their credit destroyed by false accusations of unreturned equipment or breach of contract.